 Of course, you have that full range of motion when putting them on so you can move freely when working, however, no matter the way you adjust the chaps they always tend to slip around and pinch a lot.
 Furthermore, they are of the one-size variety, meaning that if you’re too tall -over six feet- they won’t fit you properly.
 The last thing to note about this product is that they generate too much heat considering that they’re open from the back, hence they aren’t very comfortable to wear.

 Considering all of these problems, coupled with the fact that they don’t always stop a chainsaw dead in its tracks due to subpar quality, these chaps can’t be featured higher than the fourth place on our list, neither can we say that they’re the best chainsaw chaps compared to our other recommendations.
 Having said all that, if you’re simply looking for a cheap product to add to your toolbox, this is a not-so-bad option to consider.

-- Protective apron saw chain chaps: Comfortable protection for your legs whilst logging or using your chainsaw
+- Protective apron saw chain chaps: Comfortable protection for your legs while logging or using your chainsaw

-- Apron design PPE: With 8 layers of breathable warp knit chainsaw protection
+- Apron design PPE: 8 layers of breathable warp knit chainsaw protection

 - UL classified: Offering excellent protection from saw chains and other cutting equipment

 - Protective apron design PPE: Chainsaw pants with 8 layers of breathable warp knit chainsaw protection, plus a protective front

 These are yet another pair of open-back chaps, which are made from 8 whole layers of nylon (according to Oregon).
 The material is also breathable, and it is sturdy enough to stop a chainsaw.
 Hallelujah!